!!! New deadline March, 26 2021 !!!

 There are two deadlines per year, one in April and one in November.
 The office will announce the exact deadlines (cutoff dates).

-Successful applicants begin receiving funding on April 1 or July 1 of the year.
+Successful applicants begin receiving funding on either April, 1 or July, 1.

 Scope of Aid